-Individual goals for Ms. Abdoo in 2015 included (i) resolving key open litigation matters and claims; (ii) coordinating legislative and regulatory activities; (iii) updating compliance policies, procedures and (iv) overseeing the negotiation of franchise and independent operator agreements.
+Individual goals for Ms. Abdoo in 2016 included (i) resolving key open litigation matters and claims; (ii) overseeing analyses and any negotiations arising from industry consolidations; and (iii) overseeing the negotiation of franchise and independent operator agreements.
 Target for individual goals was 20% of base salary.
-Actual was 23.25%.
+Actual was 26%.

-Based on the Compensation Committee's review, the named executive officers received the following cash incentive based on their personal performance objectives:
+Summary of Annual Cash Incentive.
+Based on the Committee's review and determinations discussed above, the named executive officers received the following annual cash incentive: